 Many musicians already know how easy it is to transpose Musicnotes sheet music into any key they want with a simple click of a mouse.
-However, if you’re playing from a non-digital file (gasp!), or a beginner musician, it’s important to know the process of changing the key of a piece of music.
+However, if you’re playing from a non-digital file, or as a beginner musician, it’s important to know the process of changing the key of a piece of music.
 Learning how to transpose music will help you better understand the theory behind what creates all those emotive, provoking sounds of a song.

 The Circle of Fifths

 The Circle of Fifths provides an at-a-glance look at key signatures based on the number of sharps or flats.